Airwhale/CRIT/PRODUCT_BRIEF.md

 ## What it needs to do

-I have ninety minutes tonight.
-Open something I'll actually like.
+I have ninety minutes tonight to play a game.
+Give me a reccomendationon something I will like.
 That's it.

 The decision happens most evenings, the stakes are low, and it's defined by trust.
 If I don't believe the pick, I'll burn twenty minutes second-guessing it instead of playing.

 ## Existing options fall short

 - **Steam's own recommendations** only see Steam and push what Valve wants to sell.
 - **Similarity tools** match games to games.
-They don't know I finished Hades.
+They don't know what I have spent time playing in the past.
 - **HowLongToBeat, Metacritic** — useful, but they don't pick.
 - **"What should I play" subreddits** — personal but slow and blind to my library.

-Nothing combines my whole library, what I've actually played, and current prices.
+Nothing combines my whole library, what I've actually played, reviews, and current prices.
 An LLM with those inputs can.

 ![Unified library across Steam, Epic, and GOG](docs/screenshots/library.png)

 ## Bets

-- Reasoning beats matching for a once-a-day decision.
-The LLM can hold "narrative roguelike with a dark tone, but shorter tonight" in its head.
-A similarity API can't.
 - Players think about *their games*, not *their Steam*.
 One unified table across stores.
 - Four named modes — play / buy / backlog / discover — instead of one "recommend" button.
-Faster than guessing intent.
+Each have different prompts and a different user flow.
 - Free-text mood beats dropdowns.
 Users write more useful context than they'd click.
 - No stored credentials.
 You re-log-in after a restart; nothing leaks.